When to Go

 Ice climbing is a very condition dependent activity and there is no guarantee of good conditions as the weather has its own mysterious ways of behaving.
 Despite this there are statistics available that could be helpful when planning your trip.
 The earliest ascents recorded at Rjukan have been done at the beginning of October, though this month is obviously not a good choice!
 For the best condit

 ions, with stable ice that has settled, you should consider mid December to the end of March, with February as prime time.
 January has short days, but generally good conditions.
-February is much like January, but also has the benefit of longer…View more details
+February is much like January, but also has the benefit of longer days.
+The average temperature for January and February is…View more details